Wales West and North Television: History

 The geography of Wales presented a daunting problem to the Independent Television Authority (ITA).
-The populous area of Wales in the South were already being served by TWW, which had begun broadcasting in 1958, while the north-east of the country and much of the north coast was served by the North of England weekday and weekend franchise holders, Granada and ABC, operating since 1956; the interior of north Wales could not receive ITV transmissions at all.
+The populous area of Wales in the South was already being served by TWW, which had begun broadcasting in 1958, while the north-east of the country and much of the north coast was served by the North of England weekday and weekend franchise holders, Granada and ABC, operating since 1956; the interior of north Wales could not receive ITV transmissions at all.

-The ITA was pressured, by a consortium of Welsh-speaking businessmen, into setting up a new North and West Wales region; the ITA asked the Postmaster General to allow this, which he did, with strict provisos: the new service must not offer viewers in Wales a programming choice other viewers did not have (meaning they could not defer the broadcast of networked programmes, which could have been a valuable market as WWN's transmissions were available in the Liverpool area), and at the last minute, the Postmaster General insisted that the new station should, on its own, produce ten-hours-a-week of programmes in Welsh, without relying on Welsh-language programmes produced by Granada, ABC and TWW.
+The ITA was pressured, by a consortium of Welsh-speaking businessmen, into setting up a new North and West Wales region; the ITA asked the Postmaster General to allow this, which he did, with strict provisos: the new service must not offer viewers in Wales a programming choice other viewers did not have (meaning they could not defer the broadcast of networked programmes, which could have been a valuable market as WWN's transmissions were available in the Liverpool area), and at the last minute, the Postmaster General insisted that the new station should, on its own, produce ten hours a week of programmes in Welsh, without relying on Welsh-language programmes produced by Granada, ABC and TWW.